forestryio/novela-hugo-starter/README.md

     <img alt="Import this project into Forestry" src="https://assets.forestry.io/import-to-forestryK.svg" />
 </a>

-## Forestry (content management)
+## Content Management

 ![Forestry user interface](images/novela-forestry.png)

-This project has been pre-configured to work with Forestry, just import your repository ✨.
+This project has been pre-configured to work with [Forestry](https://forestry.io), just import your repository ✨. \
 Any changes you make will be commited back to the repo, and deployed if you're using Netlify.

-## Deploy with Netlify
+## Deployment and hosting with Netlify

 Import your site in [Netlify](https://netlify.com)